 As a mentor in outdoor wilderness schools, Jason combined what he learned in the outdoor setting with his skills, his energy, and his compassion for others in order to help teens needing support discover their inner value.
 Jason entered the lives of teens with needs and focused on helping them realize their potential and worth as individuals.
 He was making a measurable difference in each life he touched.
 He was making an impact.

 Just as he was beginning to come into his own, an unfortunate mountain climbing accident took his life on October 13, 2001 in Squamish, British Columbia.

 The Foundation begins where Jason left off by perpetuating his spirit and love as exemplified through his work with children with needs.
 Although Jason is gone, teens have a way to realize their potential as if Jason himself were by their side, guiding them each step of the way.
 Through the Foundation that bears his name, Jason is more than a man who had helped improve lives.
-Jason has become hundreds of men and women coming together to benefit countless children and young adults through Therapeutic Wilderness Expeditions programs..
+Jason has become hundreds of men and women coming together to benefit countless families in crisis through Therapeutic Wilderness Expeditions programs..